-As part of Science Channel Weekend, Discovery Channel premiered "Telescope" on Feb.
-20 at 9 p.m.
-ET/PT, a "dynamic journey behind the scenes of the next step in the evolution of telescopes: NASA's James Webb Space Telescope," directed by Oscar®-nominated filmmaker Nathaniel Kahn.
-This next-generation telescope will be 100 times more powerful than the NASA/ESA Hubble Space Telescope, but Hubble, which has been observing the cosmos for quarter of a century, continues to dazzle us with stunning views of the universe.
+The James Webb Space Telescope will be NASA's next step in the evolution of telescopes.
+But the Hubble Telescope, which has been observing the cosmos for a quarter of a century, continues to dazzle us with stunning views of the universe.
 As we look forward to the revolutionary James Webb, let's take a look back over the past 12 months of discoveries made by the most famous space telescope of all time.

 This slideshow was originally published on DiscoveryNews.com

 Read more by Ian O'Neill